Development of the skeletal system, and the evolution of life history and behavior

 Population dynamics, natural selection and dental variation in pre-Industrial modern humans

 During my postdoctoral fellowship at the University of Zürich, I was working on a project investigating human population movement and dental variation using molecular anthropology and population modelling.
-This project combines morphodynamic modeling of growth and development of the dentition with micro-CT high-resolution image scanning and population modelling and is funded by the Swiss National Science Foundation.
+Published in PNAS, this project tested for neutral evolution of internal dental anatomy.
+Since tooth anatomy evolves neutrally, it can be used to reconstruct past population structure.